 Disclosure: I am a member of the Collective Bias® Social Fabric® Community.
 This shop has been compensated as part of a social shopper insights study for Collective Bias and their client.

-Pick a theme and organize a day around it.
+Pick a theme day this school break and organize a fun day around it.
 Here are our tips for a fun dress up and play Where’s Waldo? day.

 Earlier in the week Marisol and I had been to the local craft store and purchased 1.5 yards of blackout fabric (normally used for window furnishings) and a roll of red Duck tape.
 We whipped up a quick photo booth backdrop in a matter of minutes by running strips of the tape over the blackout fabric to create red and white stripes.
 I found some large red and white letters amongst my craft supplies to spell out Where’s Waldo?.

-Not just any treasure hunt though.
-We had never been geocaching before, and it was on my bucket list for this year, so I thought what a great opportunity to do something fun with the kids that tied in so perfectly with our Where’s Waldo? themed day.
+We had never been geocaching before, and it was on my bucket list for this year.
+So, I thought what a great opportunity to do something fun with the kids that tied in so perfectly with our Where’s Waldo? themed day.
 We purchased a small Where’s Waldo? hiking toy on-line and downloaded the Geocaching app onto my iPhone.
-I found a short, but strenuous hike for us that lead to a geocaching container large enough to put our toy in, and off we went.
+I found a short (but strenuous hike) for us that lead to a geocaching container large enough to put our toy in, and off we went.
 Flynn was the one who ended up spotting the container, he was so excited.
 The kids chose a little toy to pop into our fairy garden at home and placed our hiking Waldo inside.
 We sealed it up and concealed it once more.
 It would be so fun if whoever finds Waldo pops him into another geocaching container to keep him moving around.

 Costume Express is offering free shipping with purchases over $75, and a 15% off coupon with email sign up.
 You may want to get in early for Halloween, or simply purchase a fun costume for your kids to play dress up.